 They come in a variety of sizes and styles, so you can create a unique display that adds character to your home or garden.
 Consider using crocks as planters for herbs, flowers, or even small trees.
 With a little creativity, you can transform your vintage crocks into beautiful and functional planters that will stand the test of time.

 05 Milk Glass Mixing Bowls

 Because none of this is permanent.
-They can be a planter for this season and you can use them as something else next season.
+Therefore, they can be a planter for this season and you can use them as something else next season.

 06 Unique Vintage Containers

 This adorable little bunny is an old Avon ceramic.
-I’m not actually entirely sure what it used to be.
-It may have had a lid originally?
-A candy dish?
+But I’m not actually entirely sure what it used to be.
+Although may have had a lid originally.
+Also, perhaps a candy dish?

 You May Ask What About Drainage Holes?